smbeiragh/sanam/README.md

 ```

 ## Scoping Classes (s-)
-Scoping classes lets to define a scope of DOM whit special styles, .e.g in content manage management system, dynamic contents like post and pages
+Scoping classes lets to define a scope of DOM whit special styles, .e.g in content manage management
-can be considered as content scope, under content scope we can setup a custom typography, styling headings, paragraphes etc.
+system, dynamic contents like post and pages can be considered as content scope, under content scope
+we can setup a custom typography, styling headings, paragraphs etc.
 These classes can lead to pure css codes and should be used wisely and limited.

 ```css